-There are countless layers of history and significance encompassed in the 1.9 million acres of public lands south and east of Canyonlands National Park.
-Navajo, Hopi, and Pueblo, Zuni and Ute have sacred ties to the region.
+Bears Ears represents other notable archeological features, too.
 In 1879, Mormon pioneers trekked across the Colorado Plateau on what would become known as the Hole in the Rock Trail, now listed on the National Register.
-The area also includes one National Historic Landmark—Alkali Ridge—and hundreds of sites that have been determined eligible for listing on the National Register.
+The area is also near one National Historic Landmark—Alkali Ridge—and hundreds of sites that have been determined eligible for listing on the National Register.

 Learn more about this and other places and how you can play a role in saving them.
 Sign up today.

 As part of the Trump Administration’s review of national monuments created since 1996, Secretary of the Interior Ryan Zinke is seeking public input on 22 National Monuments.
 Join us in speaking up for the lands that define us as a people and that will inspire us and enrich our lives for generations to come.